Ngaio Health

 • Book now

-It's natural to wonder how many sessions you'll need or how long relief will last.
+It's natural to wonder how many sessions you'll need or how long pain relief will last.
 Sometimes, the answer is simple.
-You had a muscle that was tight, we released it, and you’re off and moving better.
+You had a muscle that was tight, we released it, and you’re away pain-free and moving better.
 Great!
 But not all bodies or histories are that straightforward.

 Picture